choke06/Verity/README.md

 # Problem

-Sources frequently copy each other, causing incorrect claims to propagate.
+When multiple sources make conflicting claims, determining which information to trust becomes difficult.
 Verity models the relationship between sources and claims as a graph to estimate the credibility of every source and the confidence of every claim it asserts.

 # Core Challenge